 Most of the time, lenders will have hardship options available to help you keep up with your repayments.

 What is the arrears rate / default interest rate?

-How long is it until your bank takes action?
+How long until your bank takes action?

 The banks will take action when they can see that there have been constant arrears on your home loan.

-- High LVR over 80% – generally 2 missed payments
+- High LVR over 80% – generally 2 missed payments.

 - Low LVR under 80% – generally 3 or more missed payments.
 In this situation, the banks will tend to work with you rather than possess your home.